 The data in this section is from the Mason Frank Salary Survey, based on self-reported information from 2,500+ Salesforce professionals, spanning a range of job titles, industries, and geographic locations.

-One single figure without context can be misleading: there will be a significant difference in the salaries based on certain factors.
+One single salary figure can be misleading, without context.
+Certain factors at play can result in differences between one professional’s salary, to the next.
 We will dive into the following factors in this guide:

 - Experience (Seniority)

 As with any profession, the more experience and responsibility you take on, the higher your salary expectations should be.

 We defined Project Manager career progression based on experience and project size (as an indicator of complexity) – as opposed to time in the role.

 Project management is a profession that is part technical knowledge, and part emotional intelligence.
 Experience on projects will trump any other factors, and it’s the only way to properly earn your seniority.

 You will be asked questions about your project experience in any interview for a Salesforce Project Manager role, which will demonstrate your tenacity and expertise more than your resume.

 Salesforce professionals love gaining certifications – they are a milestone in your career that prove that you know what you are talking about.
 Certifications can potentially be used as leverage if you are looking for a more senior position internally, or looking for a job in another company.

 In the annual career survey, respondents were asked if they experienced an increase in their salary after earning (any) certification: